Membrane Integrity Factor Review

 WebMD came out with a brilliant article on how to spot anti-aging scams.

+The article details the 15 warning signs to look out for.
 I wasn’t surprised to learn that Membrane Integrity Factor checks off just about every box, including…

-#3 –Usage of phrases such as “scientific breakthrough,” “exclusive product,” “secret ingredient,” or “active remedy.”
+#3 – Usage of phrases such as “scientific breakthrough,” “exclusive product,” “secret ingredient,” or “active remedy.”

 #6 – Attempts to convey credibility, such as wearing white lab coats and stethoscopes, posing with microscopes, claiming to be a medical doctor or referring to “academies” and “institutes.”